kube-logging/kube-logging.github.io/docs/quickstarts/es-nginx.md

     kubectl -n logging port-forward svc/quickstart-kb-http 5601
     ```

 1. Open the Kibana dashboard in your browser at [https://localhost:5601](https://localhost:5601) and login as **elastic** using the retrieved password.

+1. By default, the Logging operator sends the incoming log messages into an index called *fluentd*.
+Create an Index Pattern that includes this index (for example, *fluentd\**), then select **Menu > Kibana > Discover**.
 You should see the dashboard and some sample log messages from the demo application.

 <p align="center"><img src="../../img/es_kibana.png" width="660"></p>